PowellJim/InvoissInterviewApp/README.md

-Your Task is to a create a custom horizontally scrolling category section where as the user scrolls down, then the categories on the top also scroll horizontally and move. create a feature using a map and not a FlatList.
+Your Task is to a create a custom horizontally scrolling category section where as the user scrolls down, then the categories on the top also scroll horizontally and move. create this feature using a map/filter and not a FlatList.
 User should also be able to click on any of these categories and the page should scroll down to that section.

+You may use the Reanimated API V2.